 The sponge cake was always a favorite of mine; soft, pillowy, and lightly sweetened.
 Rather than being baked, this cake was steamed, which lent it a nice fluffy texture.
 I would help my mom beat the egg whites into glossy peaks until my arms got tired, and sometimes she would let me add the tiny red dot of food coloring in the middle for good luck.
 When I was nine, I carefully wrote a baker's note in blue gel pen on the worn recipe card she kept in her little wooden box.
 I loved lifting the lid on the bamboo steamer and seeing the perfectly domed cake nestled in wax paper, releasing a fragrant, almond-scented cloud into the air.

 Flour.
 Eggs.
 Sugar.
 All things that most people keep in their kitchens, staples of an ordinary American life.
 My mom and I have always loved this about this cake, that its components are familiar, but it still somehow has a distinct Chinese flavor.

 I proudly carried it to every elementary school potluck, and once requested it in lieu of a traditional birthday cake.
 I have yet to find one person, Chinese or not, that doesn't love it.
 It sounds silly but this cake, like the tiny jade pendant I wear around my neck, makes me feel a little bit more connected to my roots.

 I'm grateful for the way I was raised.
-I was never the rebellious child in the movies ashamed of my heritage; I was always Chinese-American, never one or the other.
+I was never ashamed of my heritage; I was always Chinese-American, never one or the other.
 In fact, it was the absence of Chinese influence in our home that fed my curiosity about our family history and my appreciation of the small cultural consolations we kept.